-&lt;sup>140 HSC section 127673.83(b)(2)(D).
+&lt;sup>150 HSC section 127673.83(c)

 d.
 Section 97398(b) regarding "Direct Transmission" of Confidential HPD Data

 HPD statute has the most additional requirements for an entity for the "direct transmission" of confidential HPD data.
 HPD statute states that this data can only be provided if several conditions are met.
 This subsection implements these statutory requirements and is intended to clearly notify requesters beforehand the reasons why their applications may be denied.